golang/tools/internal/mcp/design/design.md

 In the sections below, we visit each aspect of the MCP spec, in approximately the order they are presented by the [official spec](https://modelcontextprotocol.io/specification/2025-03-26) For each, we discuss considerations for the Go implementation.
-In many cases an API is suggested, though in some there many be open questions.
+In many cases an API is suggested, though in some there may be open questions.

 ## Foundations